rabdumalikov/eswitch_v5/doc/index.md

 --------------------------------------------

-- Using macroses for `Case` and `Default` allowed me to be as close as possible to <span class="keywordflow">`switch`</span> statement regarding syntax, otherwise there was no way to hide lambda declaration.
+- Using macroses for `Case` and `Default` allowed me to be as close as possible to <span class="keywordflow">`switch`</span> statement regarding syntax, otherwise there was no way to hide verbose lambda declaration.
-- Setting properties via `operator^` - It is the only `operator` which is used to set certain properties for values/matrices( in matlab ), which I find reasonable.
+- Setting properties via `operator^` - It is the only `operator` which is used to set certain properties for values/matrices( in matlab ), and which I find reasonable.
 Thus I used this notation in my library, like this:
 ```cpp
 eswitch( some_var )
 (